levilex-kilobytes/barcode_project/README.md

 ## Acknowledgments

 Thanks to [Frontend Mentor](https://www.frontendmentor.io) for providing this challenge as a great starting point for beginners.
-Also a big thanks to Claude (Anthropic) for AI-assisted guidance throughout the build process.